Recruiting | 8Min Read

 Visual Representation of Recruitment Yield Ratio

-Why is Recruiting Yield Rate Metric Matters?
+Why Recruiting Yield Rate Metric Matters?

 This metric is a valuable tool for recruitment teams to work towards continuous improvement in recruitment.
 It is significantly important for several reasons, such as: